Monthly Tech-Tip from Tony Hansen SignUp

 Frits vs. raw materials in glazes: It is not just about the chemistry

-I have done alot of work recently comparing the sourcing of fluxing oxides from frits vs. raw materials.
-The differences are often incredible.
-The oxides MgO and CaO normally come from materials that melt high.
-But common frits that source them melt low.
-The chemistry in the two cone 6 glazes (comparing on this melt flow tester) are the same.
+The difference between sourcing fluxing oxides from frits vs. raw materials is significant to say the least.
+The oxides MgO and CaO normally come from natural mineral that melt high.
+But common frits that source them soften low.
+The chemistry in the two cone 6 glazes (compared on this melt flow tester) are the same.
 But Y4 sources the KNaO from Ferro Frit 3110 instead of feldspar and alot of the MgO from Ferro Frit 3249 instead of talc.
-Y4 would flow even more but also has 10% calcined alumina!
-Sourcing Al2O3 from such a refractory material should make it melt less than sourcing it from kaolin, but the frits overcome even that to create this amazing fluidity in a matte glaze.
+Even though Y4 has 10% calcined alumina it still flows much better!
+Alumina, as a source of Al2O3, is a super refractory material (compared to kaolin, the normal source), the glaze should flow less - but the frits overcome even that to create this amazing fluidity in a matte glaze.
 The lesson: All glazes have a chemistry, but that cannot be taken in isolation from the materials that source it.
+Glaze chemistry is a relative, not absolute science.

 Ferro Frit 3110 vs Fusion F-75 at cone 04